SeaHOH/ban-peers/README.md

 [![release status](https://img.shields.io/github/v/release/SeaHOH/ban-peers?include_prereleases&sort=semver)](https://github.com/SeaHOH/ban-peers/releases)
 [![code size](https://img.shields.io/github/languages/code-size/SeaHOH/ban-peers)](https://github.com/SeaHOH/ban-peers)

-Ban-Peers is checking & banning BitTorrent leecher peers via Web API, working for uTorrent 3.
+Ban-Peers is checking & banning BitTorrent leecher peers via Web API, working for μTorrent 3.
+The main banned are XunLei, Baidu, QQDownload, Offline download servers, other infamous leecher clients, and BT players, fake clients, who reported fake progress, the fact in serious leecher.

+Execute checking per 10 seconds, the banned time can be specified by the start-up parameters, default is 12 hours.
+In some cases，only banned for 1 hour if the torrent is seeding.
+At the same time, this script will not broke the existing IP ranges in ipfilter, they will be stored as-is.

-Please use this script in local network, uTorrent Web API does not support HTTPS connections.
+**Please use this script in local network**, μTorrent Web API does not support HTTPS connections, it is not safe.

 # Installation
 Install from